mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "Linyu, do you know much about Rudjan?"

-  Linyu looked at her vacantly, annoyed that she was talking to hae again.
+  Linyu looked in her direction with a vacant face, annoyed that she was talking again.

   "Well anyway, allow me to introduce you to my home.
-Rudjan is a great city-state on the border of Shaki and Heiko.
-The original settlers found this giant freshwater wetland and realized that the center of it would be safe from invaders."
+Rudjan is a great city-state on the border of Shaki and Heiko provinces.
+The settlers found this giant wetland and realized that it would be safe from invaders."

-  "It wasn't very safe from saffa," Mel butted in.
+  "It wasn't very safe from saffa," Melna butted in.

   Pomri shot her a glare, and continued teaching.